-Keeper Enterprise Integrates With AD For Seamless Provisioning, RBAC and Compliance.
+Keeper Enterprise Integrates With Microsoft Active Directory For Seamless Provisioning, RBAC and Compliance.

 Employees must get the access they need to do their jobs, but no additional access that they don’t need.
 This is the principle of least privilege.
 The idea is to reduce the “attack surface” by eliminating unnecessary privileges that could be exploited by either a malicious insider or an outsider that is able to compromise any given employee.

 Why It’s Critical

 Businesses are constantly changing with new people starting and current employees moving or leaving.
 Not only do people change roles, but the IT services and accounts businesses offer are constantly changing.
 It is impossible for the IT team to manually provision, maintain and log all of these activities needed to keep systems secure and meet compliance.
 Microsoft Active Directory has become the standard for centralizing user roles and access.

 Keeper AD Bridge allows businesses running Microsoft Active Directory to integrate Keeper password management software within their current systems, automatically adding any number of Nodes (organizational units), Users, Roles and Teams.
 Once connected, Keeper enables role-based access control (RBAC) at any Node.
 Those controls can be cascaded to all lower Nodes if desired.
 Teams may be provisioned for sharing credentials.
 As the people move throughout the organization, Keeper keeps their roles updated through AD.